-Skin Cancer Treatment in Loganville, Snellville, Braselton, & Brookhaven, GA
+Skin Cancer Treatment in Brookhaven, GA

 Skin cancer is the most common cancer in the United States with over 3 million people being diagnosed each year.
 Twenty percent of us will develop skin cancer sometime in our lives.
 The incidence of basal cell carcinoma has increased 145 percent since the 1970s; squamous cell carcinoma cases have increased 263 percent.
 Scariest of all — the American Cancer Society estimates that one million Americans are living with untreated melanoma.